HazyResearch/meerkat/docs/source/guide/reactive/getting-started.md

 The appropriate place to edit objects in-place in response to user input is inside a `@mk.endpoint()` function, which you can read more about in the guide at XXXXXXX.

+**On type hints**
-You can write reactive functions like any other Python function.
-Generally, we recommend that you type-hint the inputs without using `Store` objects, since they will be automatically unwrapped inside the function body.
+Generally, we recommend that you type-hint the inputs to a reactive function without using `Store` objects, since they will be automatically unwrapped inside the function body.

 ```python
 # Do this.